Inducing exceptional points, enhancing plasmon quality and creating correlated plasmon states with modulated Floquet parametric driving: Introduction

 MFPD takes advantage of the fact that the electronic properties of two dimensional materials are modified in the presence of a high frequency time-periodic driving fields \citep{rudner2020band_engineering}.
-Changing the parameters of these fields, an electronic system can be controlled dynamically.
-As illustrated in Fig.\ref{fig:dispersions_and_setup} a), a high-frequency Floquet driving alters the shape of the quasi-energy bands (red curves).
+Slowly modulating the parameters of these fields, an electronic system can be controlled dynamically.
+As illustrated in Fig.\ref{fig:dispersions_and_setup}a), a high-frequency Floquet driving alters the shape of the quasi-energy bands (red curves).
 In particular, the effective mass $m^{*}$ of electrons at the Fermi surface changes.
 This change results in an altered plasmon dispersion.
 A periodic modulation of the Floquet drive's amplitude results in a periodically changing mass that parametrically excites plasmon modes.
-This effect induces two lines of exceptional points in the plasmon dispersion (Fig.\ref{fig:dispersions_and_setup} b)).
-These exceptional lines are separated by a non-dispersive gap with localized plasmon modes.{Mon May 22 10:50:23 2023}{ }
+This effect induces two lines of exceptional points in the plasmon dispersion {[}Fig.\ref{fig:dispersions_and_setup}b){]}.
+These exceptional lines are separated by a non-dispersive gap where the real part of the plasmon dispersion is flat.
+Inside the gap, damping, which is reflected in the negative imaginary part of the plasmon dispersion, is reduced by MFPD.
+This effect can be used to enhance the quality of the plasmon resonance and increase plasmonic propagation lengths.